bediger4000/linked_lists/README.md

 If the longest list is length N, and the shortest has length M, then it takes N+M operations to find list lengths,
-N-M operations on the long list to make get to a length M sub-list, and no more than 2M operations to get to the intersection node.
+N-M operations on the long list to make get to a length M sub-list, and no more than 2M operations
+(one on each list in parallel) to get to the intersection node.
 Total operations will sum to no more than (N+M) + (N-M) + 2M = 2N+2M = 2(N + M).
 That's O(N+M) because the constant factor is not part of the "order".